jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Rate or calculation
 (3) The employer must pay FBT on the taxable value of fringe benefits in the tax year in which they make their election and in later tax years either—
-  (a) at the rate of 63.93% of the taxable value of a fringe benefit; or (b) by calculating for the relevant tax year the total pay of each employee under sections RD 50 and RD 53.
+  (a) at the rate of 63.93% of the taxable value of a fringe benefit; or (b) by calculating for the relevant tax year their FBT liability under sections RD 50 and RD 53.
 Replacing rate with calculated amount
 (4) Despite subsection (3), the employer may ask the Commissioner to replace the FBT liability determined under subsection (3)﻿(a) with a calculation under subsection (3)﻿(b).
 The employer must provide the information necessary for the calculation.
 Quarters in year